rweigel/phys305/flux.md

 1. the net flux through a closed loop is not zero when there is a source emitting particles inside of it,
 2. the net flux through a circle of any radius centered on the source is the same, and
-3. the density $\sigma$ decreases in proportional to distance from the source.
+3. the density $\sigma$ decreases in proportional to the distance from the source.

 In fact, the net flux through a circle of any radius is the same even if the source is not at the center of the circle.
 This can be demonstrated with a diagram using two approaches.